Knowing how to work on bicycles is a useful skill.

 Perhaps more valuable to the general job-seeker are verbal and written communication, timeliness, problem-solving, integrative thinking, and computer skills.

 We have engaged in formal and informal workforce development at our Community Workshop space for over 10 years.

-In spring 2017 Old Spokes Home is partnering with Spectrum Youth & Family Services - Multicultural Youth Program to train six teens in bicycle mechanics and shop operations.
-The teens will go on to have a paid work experience with our Mobile Repair Unit throughout the summer.
+In 2017 and 2018 Old Spokes Home partnered with Spectrum Youth & Family Services - Multicultural Youth Program and trained 5 teens each summer in bicycle mechanics and shop operations.
+The youth earned a stipend for working in the shop and with our Mobile Repair Unit throughout the summer.

 CREATE A COMMUTER WORKSHOPS